History of the Bolles Family Association

-JAMES EDWARD BOLLES (#2853), of Norwalk, CT is the founder of our Bolles Family
+JAMES EDWARD BOLLES (#2853), of Norwalk, CT is a founder of our Bolles Family

 With his wife Norma they have hosted four national Bolles Family reunions, three Bolles

 Family tours to England, and as a team they contribute greatly to the success of our National

 Bolles reunions, where Jim's genealogical show, "What's His Name" was always a feature event.